defichain-api/masternode-health-server/README.md

 - rpc-password: your RPC password
 - system-user: the local username you're running on your machine
 - your-api-key: make an educated guess ;)

+# Verbose

+To take a look at the collected data, you can use the `--verbose` argument.
+With this argument, no data is sent to the API.
+To force sending the data and viewing the verbose output use the `--report` argument in parallel.

 # Bugs or suggestions?
 Open issue or submit a pull request to